RrLSn/FakeStore/README.md

   Fake store built with React, Vite

 # Description
   This store display all available products with price, and allows you to select any product of your choice.
-Also, the store route to a product details page, the pages show the information of the selected product with Add To Cart button.
+Also, the store route to a product details page, page shows the information of the selected product with Add To Cart button.
 The website is responsive and fits on mobile.
-  Product can be sorted with the Relevance, Trending, Price ranging from High to Low and from Low to High.
-Also, Product and be filtered by Men, Women, Electronics and Jeweleries.
+  Products can be sorted with the Relevance, Trending, and Price ranging from High to Low and from Low to High.
+Also, Products and be filtered by Men, Women, Electronics and Jewelries.

 # TECH / FRAMEWORK USED
   - React